Table of Contents[Hide][Show]

 With all the climbing, Mom needs a break.
 So we head to a scenic area boasting seasonal fruit stands and lavender fields along with waterfalls taller than most buildings.
 Up next, the eastern portion of the Columbia River, about 80 miles north of Mount Hood.

-I started my exploration of the Columbia River Gorge in The Dalles, a town at the eastern edge of the scenic area.
+I started my exploration of the Columbia River Gorge in The Dalles, a town at the eastern edge of the scenic area in Eastern Oregon.
 After a quick stop by The Dalles Dam, we learned how the Army Corps of Engineers tamed the Columbia River.

 Always trying to learn as we explore, we stopped at the Columbia Gorge Discovery Center.
 The pioneers seeking fortune along with the Oregon Trail and the Lewis and Clark Expedition grabbed our attention in a museum with displays that walked us through history.
 I’d say this is a must for families.